18 Best Data Management Tools

 What is data management?

-In essence, data management aims to facilitate the optimization of data used to propel decision-making processes in an organization by collecting, maintaining, and using data in a secure, efficient, and cost-effective fashion.
+In essence, data management aims to simplify the optimization of data used to propel decision-making processes in an organization by collecting, maintaining, and using data in a secure, efficient, and cost-effective way.

 Data management covers the following operations: